assemble/assemble/examples/grid/README.md

-# Assemble: Dynamic Grid Example
+# Assemble Example: Dynamic Grid

+This example shows how to build a **dynamic grid** with Assemble, JSON and handlebars templates.